Alban Pnishi

-Alban Pnishi (born 20 October 1990) is a professional footballer who plays as a centre-back for Kosovan club Feronikeli.
+Alban Pnishi (born 20 October 1990) is a professional footballer who plays as a centre-back for Swiss club Wohlen.
 Born in Switzerland, he represented Kosovo at international level.

 Club career

 Bnei Sakhnin

 On 9 July 2018, Pnishi signed a two-year contract with Israeli Premier League club Bnei Sakhnin.
 On 28 July 2018, he made his debut with Bnei Sakhnin in a Toto Cup match against Hapoel Hadera after being named in the starting line-up.

 Bnei Yehuda Tel Aviv

 On 6 August 2019, Pnishi signed a two-year contract with Israeli Premier League club Bnei Yehuda.
-Two days later, he made his debut with Bnei Yehuda in the third qualifying round of 2019–20 UEFA Europa League against the Azerbaijani side Neftçi after being named in the starting line-up.
+Two days later, he made his debut with Bnei Yehuda in the third qualifying round of the 2019–20 UEFA Europa League against the Azerbaijani side Neftçi after being named in the starting line-up.

 Feronikeli

 On 19 August 2020, Pnishi joined Football Superleague of Kosovo side Feronikeli.

 International career

-On 10 November 2015, Pnishi received a call-up from Kosovo for a friendly match against Albania and made his debut after coming on as a substitute at 5th minute in place of the injured Ilir Berisha.
+On 10 November 2015, Pnishi received a call-up from Kosovo for a friendly match against Albania and made his debut after coming on as a substitute in the 5th minute in place of the injured Ilir Berisha.